 This hamburger steak recipe with no gravy is one of my favorite family-friendly weeknight dinners.
 Why?
 Well, it’s simple, budget-friendly, and uses the family favorite, ground beef.
 You know, in the age where we have entire networks devoted to nothing but food, we have surprisingly few TV peeps using ground beef.
 This is all good and well, of course, but sometimes I think the food channels have greatly overestimated our grocery budgets!
 So this is why I try to bring you ground beef recipes every so often because I know how much I rely on it in budget-friendly main courses.
 If you also want more options, check out these posts: 20 ground beef recipes and 30 family favorites that use ground beef.
 That’ll keep you busy!

 Now, these hamburger steaks are prepped, cooked, and ready to eat in a little over 30 minutes.
 How good does that sound?
 Pair yours with some simple mashed potatoes, gravy, or a side dish like potato salad.
 The choice is yours!

-- Ground beef (or chuck, or lean ground beef)
+- Ground beef

-- All purpose flour (but self rising will work just as well for this.
-Almond or coconut flour is an option too if you are gluten free.
-Almond flour is especially good if you are watching your carbs)
+- All-purpose flour (but self-rising will work just as well for this.
+Almond or coconut flour is an option too if you are gluten-free.
+Almond flour is especially good if you are watching your carbs).